colts70/The-Sematic-Stack/README.md

 Mirrors may add — never redefine.

 4. The Five Anchors (Full Definitions)
-4.1 /type — What KIND of thing is this topic? json
+4.1 /type — What KIND of thing is this? json
 Copy code
 {